Baltimore Ravens vs. Detroit Lions NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Of 18 games last season, Baltimore had seven with more than 50.5 points scored, its current matchup's over/under.
+- Out of 18 games last year, Baltimore played seven with more than 50.5 points scored, its current matchup's over/under.

-- Detroit played 11 games last season (68.8% of opportunities) in which the teams combined to score more than 50.5 points.

-- The Ravens and the Lions combined to average 2.4 more points per game a season ago than the total of 50.5 set for this matchup.
+- These teams averaged a combined 52.9 points per game a season ago, 2.4 more points than the over/under of 50.5 set for this game.

-- Opponents of the two teams averaged a combined 0.8 more points per game last season (51.3) than this matchup's total of 50.5 points.
+- Opponents of these teams averaged a combined 51.3 points per game last season, 0.8 more than the point total for this matchup.

-- The average over/under in Lions games in 2020 was 0.5 more points than the point total of 50.5 for this outing.
+- The average point total for the Lions in 2020 was 0.5 points higher than this game's over/under.

 Ravens stats and trends

-- Baltimore was 6-0 against the spread and 6-0 overall last season when the team put up more than 32.4 points.
+- Baltimore was 6-0 against the spread and 6-0 overall last season when the team notched over 32.4 points.

-- Baltimore was 2-1 against the spread and 2-1 overall when the team amassed over 419.8 yards last season.
+- When Baltimore amassed over 419.8 yards last year, the team was 2-1 against the spread and 2-1 overall.

-- Last year the Ravens turned the ball over 18 times, six more than the Lions' takeaways (12).

 - Click over to SISportsbook and get the latest odds on this matchup.